FlightControl-Master/MOOSE_DOCS_DEVELOP/Moose_Cargo.md

   * Infantry loaded as cargo, will unboard in case enemies are nearby and will help defending the vehicles.
   * Different ranges can be setup for enemy defenses.

-**Test Missions:**

-   * [**AID-CGO-100 - APC - Pickup and Deploy**]
-   Creates an AI cargo dispatcher, and dispatches various cargo using various APCs around the battle field.
-   Note that the APCs have different cargo limits, so the cargo groups will only board when there is sufficient space within the APC.

-   * [**AID-CGO-110 - APC - Deploy at Group Zones**]
-   Creates an AI cargo dispatcher, and dispatches various cargo using various APCs around the battle field.
-   The caro infantry are spread out over the battlefield...
-   The cargo infantry will be deployed around the ZONE_GROUP object!
-   Check the script!

-   * [**AID-CGO-120 - APC - Pickup and Deploy Large**]
-   Creates an AI cargo dispatcher, and dispatches various cargo using various APCs around the battle field.
-   Cargo is transported to random zones around the battle field.

-   * [**AID-CGO-140 - APC - Event Handling**]
-   Creates an AI cargo dispatcher, and dispatches various cargo using various APCs around the battle field.
-   Cargo is transported to random zones around the battle field.
-   Every time a carrier is picking up a cargo, or is dropping a cargo, or is returning home, messages are displayed.
-   This demonstrates the usage of event handlers, how to capture them, and how you can tailor your own code within the event handler code sections.

-   * [**AID-CGO-150 - APC - Manpads against enemy helicopters**]
-   Creates an AI cargo dispatcher, and dispatches various cargo using various APCs around the battle field.
-   The APCs are manned with infantry carrying stingers, so when the enemy helicopters arrive too close to the APCs, the manpads will unboard and will defend the APCs.

-   * [**AID-CGO-151 - APC - Manpads and not defending the carrier**]
-   Creates an AI cargo dispatcher, and dispatches various cargo using various APCs around the battle field.
-   The APCs are manned with infantry carrying stingers, however, carrier defenses are disables, because the CombatRadius is 0.
-   When the enemy helicopters arrive too close to the APCs, the manpads will NOT unboard and will NOT defend the APCs.

----

 ### 1.2. [**AI\_CARGO\_DISPATCHER\_HELICOPTER**](Documentation/AI.AI_Cargo_Dispatcher_Helicopter.html)